Dániel Gazdag: Budapest Honvéd

-Gazdag made his debut with Budapest Honvéd in September 2014.
+Gazdag scored on his debut with Budapest Honvéd in the Hungarian Cup on 23 September 2014 against third-tier BKV Előre.
+Three days later, he made his league debut in the Hungarian top flight, coming on as a substitute in the 77th minute for Cristian Portilla.
 In June 2015, he extended his contract with Honvéd until 2019.
-During the 2016–17 season, Gazdag became a regular for the team that won the Nemzeti Bajnokság I. In 2019, he extended with Honvéd through 2022.
-On 3 April 2021, Gazdag scored 2 goals within 46 seconds in a 2–2 league draw against Újpest.
+During the 2016–17 season, Gazdag became a regular for the team that won the Nemzeti Bajnokság I. He scored his first goal in the league in his 77th game, a 30-yard strike on 28 October 2017, a goal which won the league's goal of the year award.
+In 2019, he extended with Honvéd through 2022.
+He suffered an injury to his shoulder in late November which kept him sidelined until mid-February 2020.
+In a first round Hungarian Cup matchup on 20 September 2020, Gazdag scored four goals and assisted two more as his team beat FC Tiszaújváros 7–1.
+On 3 April 2021, Gazdag scored two goals within 46 seconds in a 2–2 league draw against Újpest.
 At the conclusion of the season, Gazdag was recognized as the league's best player and was also credited with scoring the goal of the season.

 Philadelphia Union

+2021

-On 11 May 2021, Gazdag was signed by the Philadelphia Union of Major League Soccer for a reported $1.8 million, and his two-year contract included a club option for a third and fourth year.
-After visa issues delayed his debut, he appeared for his new club as a substitute in a 1–0 victory at D.C.
+After delaying his transfer until Honvéd was mathematically safe from relegation, Gazdag was announced as a signing by the Philadelphia Union of Major League Soccer on 11 May 2021, for a reported $1.8 million (€1.5 million), and his two-year contract included a club option for a third and fourth year.
+After visa issues held up his debut, he appeared for his new club as a substitute in a 1–0 victory at D.C.
 United.
 He then departed for his national team for UEFA Euro 2020, where he was injured at a pre-tournament training camp.
 He returned to play for the Union on 26 June as a second-half substitute.
 He converted a penalty kick to score his first goal for his new club on 4 August.
-On 30 October, Gazdag scored two goals in a 3–2 loss to Minnesota United FC.
+On 20 October, Gazdag scored two goals in a 3–2 loss to Minnesota United FC.